Cite This Page

-- Though they are always on his mind, Pip doesn't see Joe or Biddy for another eleven years.
+- Though they're always on his mind, Pip doesn't see Joe or Biddy for another eleven years.

-- When he walks into his old home again after all this time has passed, he finds Joe smoking a pipe by the fire, and he sees and exact replica of his young self.
+- Finally, he comes back to England and walks into his old home.
+There's Joe smoking a pipe by the fire, and there's an exact replica of his young self.
 It's baby Pip!
-Biddy and Joe have babies now.
+Biddy and Joe have babies now!

 - Pip replies that he can't possibly forget something that ripped his heart out and stomped it on the ground, but that he's forgotten Estella and the dream of Estella.

 - And now, Shmoopers, we interrupt this program to announce that what follows are two different endings.
 Though the original ending rarely is ever published, Shmoop is including it here.
 Because friends don't let friends read just one ending.
 For more information as to why there are two different endings, please visit "What's Up With the Ending?"

 - Let's start with the most popular one, and the one you're probably reading: